Understanding Florida Condo & HOA Insurance Policies

 Individual Unit Owner Policies (HO-6)

-Additional coverage options may include flood insurance, windstorm policies, and earthquake insurance, particularly relevant in Florida’s hurricane-prone regions.
+Additional coverage options may include flood insurance, windstorm policies, and earthquake insurance, which are particularly relevant in Florida’s hurricane-prone regions.

 Common Issues in Condo Property Insurance Claims